gilbertfrancois/msx-c-toolchain/README.md

 - **Hex2bin** tool, compiled from source and patched to make it work with GCC > 11.
 - **Fusion-C 1.2** library, compiled from source, compatible with SDCC 4.0.0

-Since all libraries are compiled from source, one gets native speed on all CPU architectures.
+All libraries are compiled from source, which allows to get native speed on all CPU architectures.
 On your native host system, install [openMSX](http://openmsx.org) and the [editor](https://neovim.io) of your choice.
 You only compile the programs in the Docker container.
 You can edit the source files in the native host system in the editor that you prefer.
 Running and testing in openMSX happens also on your native operating system.